-CAP is a Booth student group whose purpose is to bridge between Asia Pacific and everywhere else.
-CAP is a unique student group that we have both both career and cultural focuses.
+CAP is a Booth student group that serves to bridge Booth and Asia.
+CAP is unique as we have both a career and cultural focus.

 CAP assists Booth students in their search of career opportunities in the Asia Pacific region.
-We serve as liaison between the students and recruiters from Asia.
+We serve as a point of contact with recruiters from Asia.
 We also facilitate the connection between current students and alumni.

-Culturally, CAP aims to introduce Asia to those who are unfamiliar with Asia and learn about Asian cultures.
-We coordinate with other student groups and also the administration to achieve cultural diversity within the Booth commuinity.
-Come to one of our events to learn more about us.
+Culturally, CAP aims to introduce Asia to those who are unfamiliar with Asian cultures.
+We coordinate with other student groups and also Booth Administration to achieve cultural diversity within the Booth commuinity.
+Come to one of our events to learn more about us!

 © Copyright 2013-2014 The University of Chicago Booth School of Business | University of Chicago - Chicago Asia Pacific Group.
 All rights reserved.